Shaker Heights, Ohio: Transportation

 Two light rail lines of the GCRTA pass through and terminate in Shaker Heights.
 The Blue Line cuts through the median of Van Aken Boulevard, while the Green Line cuts through the median of Shaker Boulevard.
 The Blue and Green lines provide direct rail service to Cleveland, and are each the direct successors of former streetcar services established in 1920 and 1913 respectively.
 The city of Shaker Heights directly owned and operated these Shaker Heights Rapid Transit services between 1944 and 1975.

+Notable people

-In pop culture
+In popular culture

-Shaker Heights is the hometown of How I Met Your Mother protagonist Ted Mosby, Ward Cleaver from the TV series Leave it to Beaver, and the World Wrestling Federation's Beverly Brothers.
+Shaker Heights is the hometown of How I Met Your Mother protagonist Ted Mosby (despite being attributed to Cleveland on occasion), Ward Cleaver from the TV series Leave it to Beaver, and the World Wrestling Federation's Beverly Brothers.

 The city is the principal setting for Celeste Ng’s book Little Fires Everywhere, as well as its TV adaptation.

 Shaker Heights and its history are also the setting and a main plot point in No One's Home by D.M.
 Pulley.